thebmul/art-stiff/README.md

 The creation of a specialized module for the visualization of IVUS images, segmented lumens, waveforms, and computed stiffness results is planned.

 #### User Interface Development
-The design and implementation of a streamlined graphical user interface (GUI) are considered to facilitate more intuitive user interaction.
+The design and implementation of a streamlined GUI are considered to facilitate more intuitive user interaction.

 #### Database Integration for Persistence
 The integration with a persistent and queryable database is proposed for the storage and retrieval of analysis results.